wp-plugins/loudervoice/readme.txt

 = Can I edit my review once I've published it? =

-Yes!
+Yes.
 Just edit your post in the normal manner and you'll be able to make changes to any part of your review from the post writing screen.

 = Does this plugin support multiple authors on one blog? =

-Yes!
+Yes.
 Each user can go to the Settings -> LouderVoice Settings menu and enter their own LouderVoice username.
 Note that the tag setting on that page is a global setting, however.

 = I have another question that isn't answered here =